Foreign Currency Bonds

 Tax considerations – There may be additional tax consequences related to foreign bonds depending on the agreements in place between the United States and the country of issuance.
 Professional tax advice must be sought for additional information.

 Depending on individual risk tolerance, certain investors may want to include an international component in their asset allocation models.
 Foreign currency bonds carry additional risks to which domestic bonds are not subject.
 Therefore, for most investors, it may be prudent to use professional management through mutual funds or individual money managers that specialize in foreign markets.

 Billing and account statements

-Raymond James will confirm foreign currency trades in the U.S. dollar equivalent.
+Raymond James will generally confirm foreign currency trades in the U.S. dollar equivalent.
 All account holdings and price evaluations will be in the U.S. dollar.
 Upon initial inquiry, quotes given will represent the percentage of face value in the foreign currency followed by an indication of the exchange rate.
 Exchange rates fluctuate constantly and may be dependent on the size of the trade and market volatility.
 Final money will only be confirmed at the time of the trade, including the actual exchange rate and the net money spent, inclusive of accrued interest, if any.
 Subsequent maturity and interim coupon payments, when received, will be converted into U.S. dollars at the current exchange rate.
 Trade confirmations will indicate the price in the foreign currency, the exchange rate at which the trade was executed, and the total amount of the trade in U.S. dollars.
 It will also highlight some of the risks mentioned above that are associated with this type of investment.